 - Devices with extra specifications above the basic model.
 A participant can only purchase device which is fit for purpose for maintaining NDIS funded supports.
 The NDIS will generally fund the lowest specification.
 Top of the range specifications can only be justified if they are required as a result of a person’s disability.
 For example: Therabands and a fitness ball may be sufficient to maintain an exercise program rather than a gym set.
 In the case of computer solutions, only participants who require ‘head tracking’ and other solutions are likely to need a large screen tablet or iPad, most other participants would only require entry level tablet.
 You should consult a specialised AT provider to advise you on any more complex products before making a purchase.

-- Smart phones, tablets or iPads with mobile connections cannot be purchased.
+- Smart phones, tablets or iPads with mobile connections cannot be purchased with NDIS funding.
 Video conferencing and other functionality participants will need to access supports is available on tablets, iPads or computers which are in scope and connect using wifi.
+If you want a tablet with a 3G or 4G mobile connection, you can use your own money to pay the difference

 - Participants cannot purchase multiple devices.
 A single item can be purchased, where the participant does not already own or have access to a device that would meet their needs to continue to access supports and services.
 This includes if the participant already owns or has access to a suitable device through: